Your online donation page is your virtual fundraising hub, providing donors with a way to support your cause from anywhere, at any time.

 The donation confirmation page is your organization’s opportunity to start building long-term relationships with donors, so you should use it to offer supporters additional ways to connect with your nonprofit.

 Ensure your confirmation page includes:

 - Additional ways to get involved, such as by signing up for your email newsletter or checking out your event calendar

 Here’s an example of what your confirmation page could look like:

 Remember, your confirmation page shouldn’t be the only place you thank donors—you should also send a follow-up email with a longer thank-you message that describes the impact of donors’ gifts.
 However, this page represents a crucial first step in the long-term donor stewardship process, so it should be considered an essential element of your online donation process.

-18. Use your donation page to collect donor information.
+24. Use your donation page to collect donor data.